caolan/async/README.md

 ### seq(fn1, fn2...)

 Version of the compose function that is more natural to read.
-Each following function consumes the return value of the latter function.
+Each following function consumes the return value of the former function.
+It is the equivalent of the compose function with reversed arguments.

 Each function is executed with the `this` binding of the composed function.